 A hearing impairment does not mean

-However, if you take action and assess and rehabilitate your hearing, you may find that it can be managed well.
-Getting the right help and support if you suffer from hearing difficulties is of great importance.
+Sadly, many people delay treating a hearing problem for years.
+It can be a slow and gradual process, making it hard to realize how much your hearing has changed from the normal state.
+Causes of hearing problems are diverse and can impact your relationships.
+However, if you take action, assess and rehabilitate your hearing, you may find that it can be managed well.
+Getting the right help and support if you experience hearing difficulties is of great importance.

-Main types (classifications) of hearing problems and their causes:
+Main types (classifications) of

-- Mixed Hearing Loss – this is when results indicate that both conductive and sensorineural hearing loss are present simultaneously.
+This is when results indicate that both conductive and sensorineural hearing loss are present simultaneously.